-When I played football, there were stages of growth and development—from pee wee leagues through high school and eventually college.
-At various points in that process, coaches would challenge me to learn a new skill or step up my game.
-And although I loved football, sometimes I really got discouraged.
+In any pursuit of life, there were stages of growth and development.
+In sports, for example, we went from pee wee leagues through high school, and then if we’re good enough, we played in college.
+At various points in that process, coaches challenged us to learn a new skill or step up our game.
+And at various stages along the way, sometimes we really got discouraged.
 Nothing seemed to work right or pay off with success.
-Sometimes I’d ask myself, “Is this really even worth it?”
+Sometimes we may have asked ourselves, “Is this really even worth it?”

-But as I kept with it and put in the reps during practice, things gradually turned around.
-Eventually those new skills became second nature, and soon I was coming out of my funk and performing much better, and that translated into success come game time.
+But if we kept with it and put in the reps during practice, things gradually turned around.
+Eventually those new skills became second nature, and soon we were coming out of the funk and performing much better, and that translated into success come game time.

 Maybe in your worst moments you’ve asked those same questions: “What’s the point?”
 “Is it worth the trouble?”

+But the frustrations are real.
 Maybe some of you are crippled by past mistakes, or by your father’s faults.
 Maybe you’re fighting an addiction that slows you down as a father.
 Maybe you’re in that stage where it seems like all you do is work to provide for your family.
-Maybe you’re in a complex family situation and there’s no roadmap for how to manage everything.
+Maybe you’re in a complex family situation and there’s no road map for how to manage everything.
 Or maybe you don’t get to see your children much at all.
 There’s a growing list of tough issues that today’s dads face.

 Fathering is just plain hard.
 And none of us are perfect.
 We all make mistakes and sometimes struggle in major ways.

-My advice for all of us in those situations is the same as what I went through in football: Hang in there.
+Sometimes the best advice comes from the sports analogy above: Hang in there.
 Put in the reps.
 Dive in and be a dad—in whatever ways you can right now.
 Stay devoted to your kids.
 Think about the good you’re doing them instead of how it feels day-to-day on your end.

 What thought or frame of mind has helped you overcome challenging issues?
 Please help other dads by leaving a comment either below or at our Facebook page.